-Wolverhampton City Council policy requires that all accidents to staff and accidents to the public, which includes pupils, visitors, clients etc. where the cause of the accident is related to the way we work, the level of supervision, or the condition of our premises, etc. are recorded on the eSafety Portal or by emailing the completed IR1 form to healthandsafety@wolverhampton.gov.uk.
+Wolverhampton City Council policy requires that all accidents to staff and accidents to the public, which includes pupils, visitors, clients etc. where the cause of the accident is related to the way we work, the level of supervision, or the condition of our premises, etc. are recorded by emailing the completed IR1 form to healthandsafety@wolverhampton.gov.uk.
 (Please note: accidents arising due to a medical condition, are not reportable)